~ Nia Shanks

 #4 Take an ‘awesome inventory’.
 If negative self-talk seems to rule your mind, why not give it something better to focus on?
 Write down 10…no, 20 things about yourself that you know are AWESOME.
 Things you truly like about yourself.
 Skills you know you’re great at.
 Don’t cringe.
 It’s not as hard as it sounds.
 It’s in our nature to focus on what’s not working.
 We’re more likely to notice what we should be doing better, when most of the time the positive and awesome things far outweigh the negative.
 Truth.
 So, get a piece of paper and start your awesome inventory.

-And if you need some coaching guidance to unleash your inner awesome, ask me about one-on-one sessions.
+And if you’re looking for coaching guidance to unleash your inner awesome, ask me about one-on-one sessions.

 Michelle Cederberg, MKin, BA Psyc